Learning Pool Learning Record Store xAPI Reports and Exports – Part 1

 On a Final Note…

-I know this is an unusually long blog post so thanks for sticking around to the end, hopefully you have found this useful and are now much wiser about reports in Learning Locker.
+I know this is an unusually long blog post so thanks for sticking around to the end, hopefully you have found this useful and are now much wiser about reports in Learning Pool LRS.
 If you find any issues with our reporting tool please report them in our issue tracker on Github.